Korean Central Television: Outside North Korea

 KCTV was broadcast free-to-air on Thaicom 5 until 25 February 2020, so with the appropriate equipment can be picked up in Southeast Asia, Australasia, Middle East, Africa and Europe.
 In April 2015, KCTV expanded its satellite broadcast coverage in America and Europe via Intelsat 21.
 On 18 January 2020, KCTV moved its satellite broadcast on ChinaSat 12 as the Thaicom 5 began experiencing technical difficulties around December 2019.
 On 29 June 2024, after Russian President Vladimir Putin's visit to North Korea, the satellite signal was moved to a Russian satellite, Ekspress-103, making government agencies and media in South Korea out of reception.
-As of 2 July 2024, the transmission quality from Ekspress-103 is poor, experiencing audio loss and bad images due to 5G frequency interference.
+As of 2 July 2024, the transmission quality from Ekspress-103 is poor, experiencing audio loss and bad images due to 5G frequency interference and limited coverage areas.

 Since March 2019, KCTV's satellite signal has been relayed with BISS encryption by Koreasat 5A—a South Korean satellite owned by KT Corporation—to allow media outlets and journalists based in Seoul to continue monitoring the channel.
 The relay was established after 5G NR wireless service began to interfere with the C-band signal.

+In January 2026, KCTV added another satellite feed on Ekspress-AMU3 with a wider coverage areas in Russia and East Asia using Ku-Band.

 The daily KCTV news bulletin is also distributed online with Japanese subtitles through a Chongryon-supported website.
 In 2013, British broadcaster Channel 4 offered editions of the daily bulletin with English subtitles as part of its web series North Korea Uncovered.

+South Korea-based American news outlet NK News provides a 4:3 feed, Internet-based webcast of KCTV as a part of their KCNA Watch tool.
+The daily news broadcasts and archived streams are also available as video-on-demand service.